 In the end, the simple truth is that the continued use of microfilm, microfiche, and aperture cards also means the continued costs of their management, retrieval, and maintenance of related equipment, as well as all the time those tasks demand.
 While there is an upfront financial commitment to digital document conversion, the end result compared to indefinite expenses of microfilm, microfiche, and aperture cards is not only less on cost, labor, and time, but also increased ease of use and immediacy of finding documents you need when you need them.

 We want to show you how Microtek’s almost 50 years of experience can help with your hassle-free digital document conversion experience!
 All of our work is guaranteed!
-If you have any questions, would like any additional information, or would like a free and no obligation estimate, please don’t hesitate to call us at 314-872-3322 or 800-264-2808 and ask for Aaron Liess or Mark Sandheinrich, or email us at firstname.lastname@example.org.
+If you have any questions, would like any additional information, or would like a free and no obligation consultation and estimate, please don’t hesitate to call us at 314-872-3322 or 800-264-2808 and ask for Aaron Liess or Mark Sandheinrich, or email us at firstname.lastname@example.org.
 Thank you!